sarathavasarala/bootstrap-starter/README.md

 # Bootstrap Starter

 A starter template for my projects.
-Includes CDNs to jQuery, font awesome, Lato and Bootstrap.
+Includes CDNs to jQuery, Font Awesome, Lato and Bootstrap.